phatak-dev/blog/_posts/2017-10-23-introduction-to-spark-structured-streaming-part-14.md

 ## Custom State Management

 As session window is not tied to time, it needs to do custom state management.
-To create a session window, we will use *mapGroupWithState* API of structured streaming, which allows to work with state indepent of the time restriction.
+To create a session window, we will use *mapGroupWithState* API of structured streaming, which allows to work with state independent of the time restriction.

 ## Session Window Example

 The below are the steps for defining a session based window on socket stream.

 ### Read from the socket

+As earlier examples, we will be reading the data from socket source.

 {% highlight scala %}
     val socketStreamDf = sparkSession.readStream